godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 .. note::

-   This tutorial refers to instancing scenes in the editor.
-To learn how to instance scenes from code, see :ref:`doc_nodes_and_scene_instances`.
+   This tutorial refers to instantiating scenes in the editor.
+To learn how to instantiate scenes from code, see :ref:`doc_nodes_and_scene_instances`.

-   Godot's approach to *instancing* described below should not be confused with hardware instancing that can be used to render large amounts of similar objects quickly.
+   Godot's approach to *instantiation* described below should not be confused with hardware instancing that can be used to render large amounts of similar objects quickly.
 See :ref:`doc_using_multimesh` instead.